-Figure 6-9: Users Page - LDAP Servers tab - AD Summary
+Figure 7-11: Users Page - LDAP Servers tab - AD Summary

-Table 6-3: Active Directories Summary
+Table 7-4: Active Directories Summary

 Sync ARM and AD databases synchronization schedule.
 Displays the synchronization frequency: 1-48, i.e., between once every hour (most frequent) to once every two days (most infrequent).
 Last Sync Displays the last time the ARM and the Active Directory databases were synchronized.

 Full Sync Displays the time (hour and minute) at which to start a full synchronization.
 Also displays the frequency: 1-7, i.e., between once a day (most frequent) to once a week (most infrequent).
 Last Full Sync Displays the last time the ARM and the Active Directory databases were fully synchronized.

-> To edit an LDAP server:
+To edit an LDAP server:

-1. In the Users page under the LDAP Servers tab, select the server to edit and then click Edit; the LDAP Server Settings open.
+1. In the Users page under the LDAP Servers tab, select the server to edit and click Edit.

-Figure 6-10: LDAP Server Settings
+Figure 7-12: LDAP Server Settings